Janovice: History

 The first written mention of Janovice is in a deed of Bolesław II, Duke of Cieszyn from 1450 as Janowicze.
 It was a part of the Frýdek estate within the Duchy of Teschen.
 In 1573 it was sold as one of 16 villages and the town of Friedeck and formed a state country split from the Duchy of Teschen.

-After World War I and fall of Austria-Hungary it became a part of Czechoslovakia.
-In March 1939 it became a part of Protectorate of Bohemia and Moravia.
+After World War I and fall of Austria-Hungary, the municipality became a part of Czechoslovakia.
+In March 1939, it became a part of Protectorate of Bohemia and Moravia.
 After World War II it was restored to Czechoslovakia.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

+Sights

+The most valuable building is the Church of Saint Joseph.
+It was built in the neo-Gothic style in 1887–1891.